Thomas170/countries_app/README.md

 The principle of the project is to retrieve information concerning a country by entering its name.

-⚠️ There are a lot of information for both backend and frontend apps so there are a README.md file inside each app with more details. ⚠️
+⚠️ There are a lot of information for both backend and frontend apps so there are a README.md file inside each server with more details. ⚠️

 ## Run Locally